raffll/yampt/README.md

 #### Warning!

-If INFO text exceeds 512 characters, this could generate warnings in TES CS and those records are read only, but it is ok in game.
+If INFO text exceeds 512 characters, this could generate warnings in TES CS and those records will be read only, but it is ok in game.
 You can ignore them.

 ## For translators